dutangc/CASdatasets/man-md/freMortTables.md

 # French Mortality Tables

+## Description

  The `frePM6064` (resp. `frePF6064`) table has been established on INSEE observations collected between 1960 and 1964 in the French male population (resp. the French female population).

 The `freTD7377` (resp. `freTV7377`) table has been established on INSEE observations collected between 1973 and 1977 in the French male population (resp. the French female population).
 The table was officially approved by the August 22 act in 1986 and applies to life insurance.